ItsRiprod/DeskThing/README.md

 - Get Trello workspace/boards/lists/cards
 - Get the current weather (including wind speed, UVindex, AQI, etc)
 - Get 12 hour forecast
-- Communicate with the Novation Launchpad (optional)
+- Communicate with the Novation Launchpad
+- Discord call status
 - And more!
 > *This is under constant development, so features will come as soon as i can make them.
 Suggestions welcome!*